Heart of Darkness (video game): Development and release

 Heart of Darkness suffered a protracted development cycle marked by numerous delays and changes in platform.
 Development began in 1992, with the PC as the lead platform.
 The game was not publicly unveiled until the March 1995 European Computer Trade Show, at which time the developers said it was near completion.
 A version for the 3DO Interactive Multiplayer was announced, but the game spent so long in development hell that by the time it was finished, the 3DO (which was not even launched until a year after development on the game began) was no longer commercially viable.
 A version for the Amiga CD32 was also in development but never released.
 An Atari Jaguar CD version was also announced in July 1994, with internal documents from Virgin Interactive Entertainment stating that Amazing Studio showed interest in starting development on the conversion, but work on the port never moved forward beyond proposition.
 A version for the Panasonic M2 was also in the works.
+A Game Boy Advance port was announced in 2001 but it was never released.

 In 1996 Sega signed a deal for the console version to be a Sega Saturn exclusive, with the PC version to be held off until after the Saturn version was released.
 A release date of October 1996 was announced with the Saturn version, but as this date approached the publisher announced that the game would not be ready until late 1997.
 Sega Saturn Magazine commented at the time that "this is quickly becoming a joke of a situation.
 The game looked absolutely amazing when it was first sighted at an ECTS trade show a year or three ago, but unless it has radically changed from its sighting at E3 [in May 1996], it's going to be out-dated and out-quaffed by its contemporary software."
 With further delays, the Saturn was also no longer a commercially viable platform by the time Heart of Darkness was finished.